 - Two core clinical training years which facilitate learning with patients in a wide range of settings

-- Scholarly Selective subjects in which each student is immersed in a single medical discipline and completes a research project
+- MD Research Project in which each student is immersed in a single medical discipline and completes a research project

 - A capstone semester in which students "rehearse" the skills required for effective and safe clinical practice